ibm-cloud-docs/solution-tutorials/computer-vision-visual-insights-schematics.md

 Videos and images have become one of the most interesting data sets for artificial intelligence.
 In particular, deep learning is being used to create models for computer vision, and you can train these models to let your applications recognize what an image (or video) represents.

-[{{site.data.keyword.IBM_notm}} {{site.data.keyword.visualinsightsshort}} (previously PowerAI Vision)](https://www.ibm.com/us-en/marketplace/ibm-visual-insights) is a new generation video and image analysis platform that offers built-in deep learning models that learn to analyze images and video streams for classification and object detection. {{site.data.keyword.visualinsightsshort}} includes tools and interfaces that allow anyone with limited skills in deep learning technologies to get up and running quickly and easily.
-And because {{site.data.keyword.visualinsightsshort}} is built on open source frameworks for modeling and managing containers it delivers a highly available platform that includes application life-cycle support, centralized management and monitoring, and support from IBM.
+[{{site.data.keyword.IBM_notm}} {{site.data.keyword.visualinsightsshort}} (previously PowerAI Vision)](https://www.ibm.com/us-en/marketplace/ibm-visual-insights) is a new generation video and image analysis platform that offers built-in deep learning models that learn to analyze images and video streams for classification and object detection. {{site.data.keyword.IBM_notm}} {{site.data.keyword.visualinsightsshort}} includes tools and interfaces that allow anyone with limited skills in deep learning technologies to get up and running quickly and easily.
+And because {{site.data.keyword.IBM_notm}} {{site.data.keyword.visualinsightsshort}} is built on open source frameworks for modeling and managing containers it delivers a highly available platform that includes application life-cycle support, centralized management and monitoring, and support from IBM.

 ## Objectives
 {: #objectives}

-* Use {{site.data.keyword.bpshort}} to deploy a virtual server instance running {{site.data.keyword.visualinsightsshort}} on Power CPU in {{site.data.keyword.vpc_short}}.
+* Use {{site.data.keyword.bpshort}} to deploy a virtual server instance running {{site.data.keyword.IBM_notm}} {{site.data.keyword.visualinsightsshort}} on Power CPU in {{site.data.keyword.vpc_short}}.
 * Train and test an image classification model.
 * Augment the VPC environment by deploying an image classification application to a new virtual server instance.